gazebosim/sdf_tutorials/composition/proposal.md

 #### 1.3 Name Scoping and Cross-Referencing

+#### 1.3.1 Reserved Delimiter Token `::`

+The delimiter token `::` is intended to form scope, and thus should be reserved.
+No element names can be defined using this token.

+*Alternatives Considered*: It would be more ideal to use `/` as the delimiter token, more in line with ROS.
+However, for legacy with existing Gazebo usages, SDFormat will stick with `::` for now.

-#### 1.3.1 Scoping Types
+#### 1.3.2 Reference Types

-There are only two types of scopes allowed: current scope (e.g. `mid_link`, `mid_model::mid_link`) and absolute scope (e.g. `::top_model::mid_model::mid_link`).
-Current scope can reference, but it can only reference *down* into nested models; relatve references can not be made
-*up* into parent models.
+There are only two types of references allowed: **relative references** (e.g. `mid_link`, `mid_model::mid_link`) or **absolute references** (e.g. `::top_model::mid_model::mid_link`).

+Relative references can have no delimiters (immediate neighbors) or it can have delimiters, but the it can only reference *down* into nested models; relative references can not be made *up* into parent models.
+The only way to go up is to use absolute references.

-Scopes are syntax-based, i.e. defined by file or element composition.
-Welding joints, affixing frames, etc., does not change the scope of an element.
-Absolute scope is anchored according to the current *file* and its root element.
+References contexts are defined by the files they belong in, as well as the element composition.
+Absolute references are anchored according to the current
+*file* and its root element.
 If a document is a model, then the root model is *not* part of the absolute scope.
 However, if the document is a world file, then any root model is part of the absolute scope.

-This convention is chosen to be a conservative start and avoid the need for shadowing.
+This convention is chosen to be a conservative start and avoid the need for shadowing logic or trying to figure out relative reference syntax using `::`.

 The following inline examples have repeated elements just to show different flavors of the same expression, or invalid versions of an given expression.
 For